-Saffron is a spice derived from the flower of Crocus sativus, commonly known as the saffron crocus, a genus in the family Iridaceae.
-Mystery shrouds the origin of the English word, “saffron” but ancient texts suggest to be derived from 12th-century Old French term safran, which comes from the Latin word Safran um.
+American Saffron is a spice derived from the flower of Crocus sativus, commonly known as the saffron crocus, a genus in the family Iridaceae.
+Mystery shrouds the origin of the English word, “saffron.”
+However, ancient texts suggest it is derived from the 12th-century Old French term safran, which comes from the Latin word Safran um.

 Saffron contains the compounds crocin and crocetin that promote learning, memory retention, recall capacity, and are beneficial against fever, flu, and cold.
 It protects the central nervous system from oxidative stress keeping Alzheimer’s and Parkinson’s at bay.
 It also helps in protecting against kidney, liver, and urinary bladder related diseases.

-Saffron improves blood circulation in the digestive system, coats the membranes of stomach and colon, soothing gastrointestinal colic and acidity.
-Saffron is considered as a blood purifier and anticonvulsant.
+Saffron improves blood circulation in the digestive system, coats the membranes of the stomach and colon, soothing gastrointestinal colic and acidity.
+American Saffron is considered a blood purifier and anticonvulsant.

 Maintains Heart Health